 Former Deputy Sheriff and Army Reservist turned License Massage Therapist, I have definitely lived a varied life.
 I know that massage and bodywork are very personal and intimate forms of therapy and I believe that everyone should have some insight into who is working on them.
 Below is an abbreviated autobiography of who I am and where I came from.
-You are also invited to connect with me on social media (but because I accept all requests, please don't judge me based on other people's comments!).
-The icons below are shortcuts.

 I was born in Fort Bragg an Army brat and am the son of a disabled veteran who was an Army Airborne Ranger Infantry Commander of an Airborne Ranger Infantry company in Fort Benning.
 After my dad was disabled while deployed during Operation Desert Storm and my family moved to Birmingham after he was medically discharged.

 I attended Vestavia Hills High School, where I competed in track and cross county.
 My first job was working at a movie theater (primarily at the concession stand) for two years.
 I have far more pride at my second job, where I worked at the Children's Fresh Air Farm, a camp for underprivileged youth in the greater Birmingham area, where I served as the Arts and Crafts Director, the Pottery Director, the Tower Director (teaching rappelling), and a cabin counselor for the "Roadrunners" (6 year olds rock!).
 This was a very enriching experience being that my parents had met at that camp when they worked as camp counselors and later were married in the open wooden chapel on the campground.

 I graduated from UAB with a baccalaureate degree in Social and Behavioral Sciences (In Justice Science with a minor in psychology).
 I enjoyed interning with the Family Court in the Gun Court Probation Service and the next summer with the Homewood Police Department.